husarion/rosbot-autonomy/README.md

 - in Webots simulation

 > [!IMPORTANT]
-> The `compose.sim.gazebo.yaml` and `compose.sim.webots.yaml` files use NVIDIA Container Runtime.
-Make sure you have NVIDIA GPU and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed.
+> To run `Gazebo` or `Webots` Simulators you have to use computer with NVIDIA GPU and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed.

 ---